LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas as LPG Fuel

 An LPG gas auto conversion is taking a normal petrol powered vehicle and adding a secondary LPG gas auto fuel system.

-Almost all vehicles fueled by petrol are convertible to LPG vehicle operation at a reasonable cost.
+Almost all vehicles fueled by petrol are convertible to LPG vehicle (LPG cars) operation at a reasonable cost.

 These dual-fuel LPG gas auto systems allow an LPG gas car to operate on either Autogas or petrol.